Analysis | There’s lunacy, near-lunacy and galloping Hogs trampling Texas

 So much of college football, after all, happens in a caste system, with the overlooked straining for morsels of victory against the overly resourced.
 That whole concept just about exploded on one of those Saturdays that went just about wild.

 It had plenty as it was.
-It Oregon going into titanic Ohio State and winning 35-28 in the outcome of the year so far, opening up a giant can of who-knew, Pac-12 physicality on the Buckeyes.
+It had Oregon going into titanic Ohio State and winning 35-28 in the outcome of the year so far, opening up a giant can of who-knew, Pac-12 physicality on the Buckeyes.
 It had Jacksonville State (Ala.) of the FCS getting a mind-boggling 59-yard touchdown pass on the final play to win 20-17 at Florida State, from Zerrick Cooper to Damond Philyaw-Johnson, who caught the ball 19 yards shy of the end zone and still managed to zigzag in through two defenders who appeared to lack GPS to find him.
 It had the lately troubled Stanford, which really ought not go into Southern California and lead 42-13 in the fourth quarter, going into Southern California and leading 42-13 in the fourth quarter (before winning 42-28).

 Imagine what it might have had if Colorado had held onto that 7-3 lead with three minutes left against No. 5 Texas A&M; or Toledo had kept that 29-24 lead with 90 seconds left at No. 8 Notre Dame; or Appalachian State had sustained that 23-22 lead with three minutes left at No. 22 Miami (Fla.); or Tulsa had kept that 17-14 lead with 10:56 left at Oklahoma State.